Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

       branch: integration-{{uss.version.split('.')[0]}}-{{uss.version.split('.')[1]}}
 ```

-### Dynamic variable substitutions
+#### Dynamic variable substitutions

-Additional variables are available besides the default variables provided by
+Additional variables are available besides the variables provided by the
-the HPC CSM Software Recipe.
-(For more information, see [HPC CSM Software
+`--vars` option, the `--vars-file` option, and the HPC CSM Software Recipe.
-Recipe Variable Substitutions](#hpc-csm-software-recipe-variable-substitutions).)
-These additional variables are dynamic because their values are determined
+These additional variables are dynamic because their values are determined at
-at run-time based on the context in which they appear.
-Available dynamic
+run-time based on the context in which they appear.
+Available dynamic variables
-variables include the following:
+include the following:

 - The variable `base.name` can be used in the `name` of an image under the
   `images` key.
 The value of this variable is the name of the IMS image or